The Earnings Announcement Return Cycle

 Stocks earn negative abnormal returns before earnings announcements and positive after them.
 Analysts' forecasts, recommendations, and target prices follow the same pattern: analysts start optimistic after earnings announcements but grow pessimistic as the next ones draw near.
 Analysts' optimism appears to drive the high returns early in the cycle and firms' disclosures of bad news cause both the low returns and analysts' pessimism late in the cycle.
 The tug of war between analysts and firms significantly affects anomaly profits: strategies that trade for or against contrarian anomalies depending on where the firms are relative to announcing their earnings earn as large alphas as the original anomalies---despite being unconditionally anomaly neutral.

-Theories of myopia predict the existence of horizon-dependent belief dynamics that drive asset prices.
-I empirically test this prediction in the U.S. stock market using measures of horizon-specific forecast errors.
-I find that (1) short-horizon forecast revisions predict underreactions in longer-horizon forecasts in the same direction, (2) predictable forecast errors at distant horizons persist until they approach an imminent horizon (e.g., one quarter), (3) the location of this imminent horizon depends on the firm's information environment.
-Trading rules that exploit investors' myopia produce significant abnormal profits.
-These results highlight myopia as a source of underreaction in beliefs and prices.
+Theories of myopia predict that horizon-dependent belief dynamics drive asset prices.
+Using novel measures of ex ante horizon-specific forecast errors, I find strong empirical support for this prediction in the stock market.
+(1) Beliefs are forward-sticky as short-horizon forecast revisions predict underreactions in longer-horizon forecasts in the same direction.
+(2) Predictable forecast errors at distant horizons persist until they approach an imminent horizon (e.g., one quarter).
+(3) The location of this imminent horizon depends on the firm’s information environment.
+(4) Trading rules that exploit investors’ myopia produce large abnormal profits even after 2003.
+I propose and estimate a model of myopic-sticky belief to quantify the importance of myopia on belief underreaction at different horizons.

 with Juhani Linnainmaa and Guofu Zhou, September 2022